“Experience is a brutal teacher, but you learn. My God, do you learn.” ~ C.S. Lewis

 Those mistakes have already been made.
 It doesn’t mean you won’t take risks – heaven knows I take my share.
 But it does mean you will do so having done a solid assessment first, before losing all of your stakes at the roulette wheel of trial and error.

 Here are a few tips that will keep you as free of battle wounds as possible, while almost certainly contributing to your net worth over the course of your travel career:

 - Make a study of sales and marketing.
 Really.
 This is the travel business.
 I know you love travel, and that is a great thing.
 Now, learn to love being an expert at business principles.
-Where to start?
-TRO’s Community and many, many others are great ways to communicate with your peers.
-However, there are also many trainers and business coaches in this industry.
+There are many trainers and business coaches in this industry.
 Find one sympathetic to your practice and sign up!

 - Practice what you learn.
 It is too easy to attend a trade show or to take a course and agree with the trainer while continuing to do things the way you have always done them.
 It is not enough to intellectually agree with a concept.
 You have to integrate it into your travel practice.
 Practice.
 Integrate what you hear until it becomes muscle memory.

 - Sign up for an outside marketing and sales course.
 Invest in yourself.
 Find a good marketing or sales course and sign up.
 I can guarantee you almost every professional takes courses such as these to ensure their success – so should you.
 While peer-to-peer communication is important, it is inadequate.
 The vast majority of your peers are in no better shape than you are.
 If you hope to rise above the 80% mark, then you have to train outside the 80%.